Duet3D/DuetWebControl/PLUGINS.md

 });
 ```

 For TypeScript plugins, the entry's `import` lines are externalised at build time - no DWC types end up bundled.
-Use the IDE for type checking; runtime resolution goes through `window.DWC` (see next section).
+The build scripts type-check your sources against DWC's real types before compiling (see [Building + packaging](#building--packaging)), and runtime resolution goes through `window.DWC` (see next section).

 ## Importing from DWC